 Coronavirus Kyoto Update: Is Kyoto Safe to Travel Now?

 If you have an upcoming trip to Kyoto or are now traveling in the city, you may get worked up about the coronavirus disease 2019 (COVID-19).
-As you may have already known, Japan coronavirus cases are increasing, prompting travel restrictions and temporary closures of attractions.
+As you may have already known, Japan coronavirus cases are now decreasing, travel restrictions for some countries have now been lifted, and temporary closures of attractions have now been opened.

-As of July 4, 2020, there have been 1,342 active cases of COVID-19 in Japan, of which 391 are confirmed in Kyoto Prefecture and 346 have recovered.
-Thirteen deaths in the prefecture caused by the virus have been reported so far.
+As of July 13, 2020, there have been 2,858 active cases of COVID-19 in Japan, of which 447 are confirmed in Kyoto Prefecture and 362 have recovered.
+Eighteen deaths in the prefecture caused by the virus have been reported so far.

 That leaves us with the question: “Is it safe to travel in Kyoto now?”